Archdiocese of Anchorage–Juneau

-The Archdiocese of Anchorage–Juneau (Archidiœcesis Ancoragiensis–Junellensis) is a Latin Church ecclesiastical territory, or archdiocese, in southern Alaska in the United States.
+The Archdiocese of Anchorage–Juneau (Archidiœcesis Ancoragiensis–Junellensis) is an archdiocese of the Roman Catholic Church in southern Alaska in the United States.
 The archdiocese has a single suffragan diocese, the Diocese of Fairbanks.

 The mother church cathedral of the archdiocese is Our Lady of Guadalupe Cathedral in Anchorage.
 The co-cathedral is the Cathedral of the Nativity of the Blessed Virgin Mary in Juneau.
-As of 2023, the archbishop is Andrew E. Bellisario.
+As of 2026, the archbishop is Andrew E. Bellisario.